DataBiosphere/terra-cli/README.md

 #### Cromwell

+This command is creating an auto generation cromwell.conf in workspace.

 ```
 Usage: terra cromwell [COMMAND]
 Generate a cromwell config in workspace ai notebook.
 Commands:
-  generate-config  Autogenerate a cromwell.conf under /home/jupyter/cromwell
+  generate-config  Autogenerate a cromwell.conf under the user specified path.
 ```

-This command is creating an auto generation cromwell.conf in workspace.

 #### Git